GreaterLondonAuthority/weekly-report-social-media-scrapers/README.md

 ### 4. Add google API credentials:

-save the service account key file as 'credentials.json' in the root directory
+Save the service account key file as 'credentials.json' in the root directory

 ### 5. Modify the lines to run locally: